 - Topology change: shutdown of gi0/2 on switch S1.

-- Creation of new VLAN on STP server switch S1.
+- Creation of a new VLAN on VTP server switch S1.

 - Reboot of router R1b for HSRP and routing changes.